Microsoft Excel integration

 },

-Note: The location of the permissions object will depend on whether or not your app uses Platform API.
-See Declaring APIs in an application manifest file for more information.
+The location of the permissions object depends on whether your app uses Platform API.

 In addition, when running on v20 or later of the OpenFin runtime, the desktop owner must also allow your application to use this secured API in desktop owner settings.
-However, this is not required during development if your application is running from localhost, in which case there is no need to configure desktop owner settings.
+However, this is not required during development if your application is running from `localhost``, in which case there is no need to configure desktop owner settings.

 Self-hosting the adapter

-In some cases, corporate firewalls may not allow access to OpenFin’s CDN which will prevent the Excel integration from downloading the required adapter package.
 To remedy this, you can self-host the adapter package by downloading the relevant package and hosting it within the corporate network.

 Adapter packages for the Excel integration can be downloaded from OpenFin’s Versions page (check the Excel Integration Versions table on the Integrations tab).